virtualmin/virtualmin.com/content/docs/faq.md

 Upgrading major versions of your Linux distribution, such as from Ubuntu 22.04 to 24.04, AlmaLinux 8 to 9, or Debian 11 to 12, is a significant process and is not something we can assist with.
 It's important to note that distro upgrades can sometimes lead to complications.
 Some users might experience issues that require manual intervention to resolve, while others may find the upgrade process smooth and without major problems.
 We strongly recommend that such questions be directed to the respective forums or support communities.
 They are better equipped to provide detailed, distribution-specific advice and guidelines for the upgrade process.

 Remember, it's always a good idea to backup your data before attempting any major system upgrade.

+### Migration and transfer

+> ##### What is the difference between migrating and transferring a virtual server?

+The “Migrate Virtual Server” option is for importing a backup file from another panel into Virtualmin.
+The “Transfer Virtual Server” option is the opposite—it’s for pushing a virtual server from one Virtualmin system to another.
+Some people use it to move domains from an old server to a new one.
+If you’re importing a backup from another panel, “Migrate Virtual Server” is the way to go.

 ### User interface